4 common problems for IT Managers and how co-sourcing can help

 Problem Two: Skill gaps

 Even for an IT manager who oversees multiple team members, there are bound to be some skill gaps.
 This means that external support can often be required to fill these gaps, especially in specialist or niche areas.
-It may not be realistic or applicable to hire full-time team members with these skills, so a co-sourcing partner can provide you with the necessary technical assistance to the desired level when the need arises.
+It may not be necessary to hire full-time team members with these skills, so a co-sourcing partner can provide you with the right technical assistance when required.

 Problem Three: Not enough time